-- 5.62 As well as being well-designed, new development should integrate well into Worthing's landscape and townscape, contribute positively to its varied character and distinctiveness, and where possible improve connections between places (including to the downs and coast).
+- 5.61 As well as being well-designed, new development should integrate well into Worthing's landscape and townscape, contribute positively to its varied character and distinctiveness, and where possible improve connections between places (including to the downs and coast).
 Development should respect, preserve and enhance the significance of heritage assets and their setting, promote the beneficial use and enjoyment of heritage assets and where appropriate, use Conservation Area Appraisals and other historic character tools to determine the appropriateness of the design.
 Open spaces are important features which can contribute to making the built up area pleasant and attractive.
-Where open spaces contribute to the quality of the townscape their loss will be resisted. - 5.63 To ensure that development delivered is of high quality the Council will seek to ensure that the quality of approved development is not materially diminished between permission being granted and the construction of the development.
+Where open spaces contribute to the quality of the townscape their loss will be resisted. - 5.62 To ensure that development delivered is of high quality the Council will seek to ensure that the quality of approved development is not materially diminished between permission being granted and the construction of the development.

-- 5.64 The relatively compact form of the borough and the constrained nature of the surrounding areas means that pressure to build upwards is likely to continue.
+- 5.63 The relatively compact form of the borough and the constrained nature of the surrounding areas means that pressure to build upwards is likely to continue.
+To ensure that efficient use is made of available land the Council will positively consider applications for tall buildings on sites that can appropriately accommodate buildings of height.
 Whilst this form of development can contribute towards meeting housing needs it is acknowledged that tall buildings can be assertive and dominant due to their visibility.
-In response to this, the Council has published a Tall Building Guidance Supplementary Planning Document (SPD) which helps to lead taller buildings to the most appropriate sites and sets out the criteria by which the quality of developments will be assessed and controlled. - 5.65 Lighting can add character and highlight elements of architectural quality.
+In response to this, the Council has published a Tall Building Guidance Supplementary Planning Document (SPD) which helps to lead taller buildings to the most appropriate sites and sets out the criteria by which the quality of developments will be assessed and controlled. - 5.64 Lighting can add character and highlight elements of architectural quality.
 However, it is important to ensure that light shines on its 'target' and does not waste energy or contribute to 'skyglow', which detracts from the night sky's natural state and is a form of visual pollution.
 In this context it should be noted that the South Downs National Park is an Internationally Designated Dark Skies Reserve.
-The South Downs National Park Authority is a statutory consultee for all applications affecting the Park. - 5.66 Private residential gardens within the built up area are now excluded from the definition of previously developed land.
+The South Downs National Park Authority is a statutory consultee for all applications affecting the Park. - 5.65 Private residential gardens within the built up area are now excluded from the definition of previously developed land.
 Inappropriate development of residential gardens will be resisted but their development in some circumstances may be acceptable.
 Applications for development of private residential gardens will be considered carefully and each case will be determined on its own merits.
-A range of issues, including the size and shape of the garden, impact on neighbouring dwellings, biodiversity, density, and the character of the area, will all be taken into account. - 5.67 Extensions and alterations to residential properties or ancillary development such as new freestanding buildings and garages should have regard to scale, design and materials in relation not only to the property concerned, but also any predominant characteristics in the area, including garden size.
+A range of issues, including the size and shape of the garden, impact on neighbouring dwellings, biodiversity, density, and the character of the area, will all be taken into account. - 5.66 Extensions and alterations to residential properties or ancillary development such as new freestanding buildings and garages should have regard to scale, design and materials in relation not only to the property concerned, but also any predominant characteristics in the area, including garden size.
 The impact of any proposal on the street-scene and on neighbouring property must also be acceptable.